-Number of Allowed Exemptions Eligibility Requirements Freshman 3 courses Sophomore 4 courses Junior 5 courses No more than the following number of state reported absences (documented or undocumented) during the semester: 90+ Average in the class = 2 absences 80+ Average in the class = 1 absence 75+ Average in the class = 0 absences Senior 6 courses in the fall All in the spring No ISS/OSS for current semester.
+Number of Allowed Exemptions Eligibility Requirements Freshman 3 courses No more than the following number of state reported absences (documented or undocumented) during 4 Sophomore courses bester: 90+ Average in the class = 2 absences 5 Junior courses 80+ Average in the class = 1 absence 75+ Average in the class = 0 absences Senior 6 courses in the fall 2.
+No ISS/OSS for current semester. / All in the spring 3.
 No DAEP for any semester (excluding carryover).

 The purpose of semester exam exemptions is to encourage students to earn higher grades in their classes and demonstrate excellent attendance.
 Please be sure you read the information below and the "frequently asked questions" document.